ZoefWoodward/bloc-databases/database-operators.md

 ```

 >7.
 From the cats table, what data is returned from these queries?
-SELECT name FROM cats WHERE gender = ‘F’;
+-SELECT name FROM cats WHERE gender = ‘F’;
-SELECT name FROM cats WHERE age <> 3;
+-SELECT name FROM cats WHERE age <> 3;
-SELECT ID FROM cats WHERE name != ‘Mushi’ AND gender = ‘M’;
+-SELECT ID FROM cats WHERE name != ‘Mushi’ AND gender = ‘M’;
 ```
 name
 Seashell